 Everyone really, and here is why.

 1. Penalized Sites Owners

-This is the ideal tool if you’ve received an unnatural link warning or have been penalized by the “Google Penguin Updates”.
+This is the ideal tool if you’ve received an unnatural link warning or have been penalized by the “Google Penguin Updates”/ received a manual penalty.

 The tool helps you find every link to your website and then analyse the potential risk they carry.
 Even if you have a lots of links, you can easily check the inbound links to disavow or remove is a breeze now with.
 You can easily check the links using the already generated screenshots .
 If we were wrong on the classification you can easily re-classify the link.

-After the manual review of the entire list of links is done just hit the Google Disavow Export and you have the file ready for the Google Import.
+After you manually checked the entire list of links and disavow links just hit the Google Disavow Export and you have the file ready for the Google Import.
 If you see a link that uses links schemes you have the posibility to remove the link or apply other manual actions.

 For the links you want to manually remove just create To-dos that you will later review.